JohnnyDevNull/jp-open-apps/concepts/OpenTimeTrackingApp.md

   - Exact user message; offer “Adjust end to previous start” quick action, or block only?
   - Should manual entries be auto-snapped to nearest 5 minutes (optional UX) — yes/no?
 - Timer edge cases:
-  - Timer across midnight: keep single entry or suggest split on stop?
+  - Timer across midnight: **auto-split at midnight on stop/save** (creates two entries, before and after 00:00).
   - App/browser closed during active timer: resume from last persisted start or discard?
 - Pause semantics:
   - Represent pauses as internal segments (not stored individually) and compute duration excluding pauses — confirm.